 Camera (We have the Fujifilm X-T3)

 This beautiful and reasonably priced camera is both weather resistant and mirrorless.
 It is easily the best ASP-C camera on the market and gives a serious run at many of the full frame cameras.
 After all, is a full frame camera really a necessity?
 In my opinion, not at all!
 We love photography, posting to Instagram, and posting on this website so we always have a camera on us on any hike.
+You can see our favorite cameras for travel here.

 This is a non-negotiable item if you’re in bear country and in some parks, it’s actually required by law.
 Bear spray should be on your person and not in your pack.
 We each have a neoprene sleeve that holds our bear spay on our belt pocket.
 It’s easy to reach in case of emergency which the most important detail.